top of page

 Round Dance

 As part of our process we request access from our community to tell stories.
 When we made our documentary Ahomapénî; Relations and Rez Dogs, we requested permission to tell the story of dogs in Morley by sponsoring a memorial round dance.
 Our thanks to the hosts Trilena and Melvin Lefthand and their friends & relatives (Trylen & Margy, Carly & Delora, Jay, Ron, Pat, Sandy) as well as Travein Poucette, Renita Young, Cherith Mark, Mark Laycock, Desi & Olivia Ear, Hank & Iona Snow, Alice Kaquitts, Barbera Hunter, Krista Hunter, Billy Snow.
-Special Huge Thank you to both the MC's Douglas Bonaise & Daniel Wildman, the stickman Davey Bremner, the floorman Reichel Poucette & all 26 singers who have came to rock mini'thni.
+Special thanks to both the MC's Douglas Bonaise & Daniel Wildman, the stickman Davey Bremner, the floorman Reichel Poucette & all 26 singers who have came to rock mini'thni.

 2018.
 6:16 The Stoney Nakoda Audio Visual Club

-2016.
-12:35 The Stoney Nakoda Audio Visual Club
+2024.
+25:15 The Stoney Nakoda Audio Visual Club

 Pandemic PSA